-U.S. Embassy Algiers Consular Section is resuming some limited immigrant visa services.
-We will continue providing emergency American Citizen Services.
-Please read all instructions below carefully before contacting the Embassy with questions.
+U.S. Embassy Algiers Consular Section is now offering all routine consular and visa services.
+Please read all information below carefully before contacting the Embassy with questions.

-American Citizen Services: If you are a U.S. citizen and you have an urgent need for a passport or notarial service, please email us at ACSAlgiers@state.gov.
+If you are a U.S. citizen and need a passport, CRBA, or notarial service, please email us at ACSAlgiers@state.gov.
 If you already previously emailed or contacted us, we ask that you please email again with information specific to your situation.

 On the date of your appointment:

-Nonimmigrant Visas: We are not currently processing routine nonimmigrant visas.
-If you have an emergency or qualify for an exemption to one of the presidential proclamations, please email us at email@example.com and we will respond as soon as possible.
+We are currently processing routine nonimmigrant visas and are periodically posting appointments for interviews.
+If you have an emergency, please email us at email@example.com and we will respond as soon as possible.